Marek Doležaj

-Marek Doležaj (born 13 April 1998) is a Slovak professional basketball player.
+Marek Doležaj (born 13 April 1998) is a Slovak professional basketball player who plays for SAE Scientifica Legnano in the Italian Serie B Basket.
 He played college basketball for the Syracuse Orange.
 In 2024, he won the Icelandic Basketball Cup as a member of Keflavík.

-Early life and career
+Early life

 Doležaj was born in Bratislava, the son of Miloš Doležaj, a banker, and Ladislava, a professor.
 His older sister played volleyball.
 Doležaj grew up playing soccer but first began playing basketball at the age of seven after a coach suggested it.
 He studied at the Gymnázium Hubeného in Bratislava.

+Basketball

+Early career

 Doležaj joined MBK Karlovka Bratislava of the Extraliga in 2014, and averaged 2.1 points and 1.1 rebounds per game.
 He signed with Club Baloncesto El Olivar of the Spanish LEB Plata in October 2015.
 He put videos of himself playing basketball on YouTube, which attracted the attention of Syracuse assistant coach Adrian Autry.
 Autry eventually came to Bratislava to recruit Doležaj.

 During the 2016-17 season, he played for MBK Karlovka Bratislava and averaged 11.7 points and 4.2 rebounds per game.
 In May 2017, he committed to play college basketball at Syracuse after talking to his best friend Jack, who grew up in Upstate, NY.

 College career

 As a freshman, Doležaj started the final 17 games of the season and averaged 5.8 points and 4.8 rebounds per game, helping the team reach the NCAA Tournament's Sweet 16.
 He averaged 4.1 points and 3.5 rebounds per game as a sophomore, starting six games.
 On February 1, 2020, Dolezaj scored a career-high 22 points in a 97-88 loss to Duke.
 As a junior, he averaged 10.4 points and 6.4 rebounds per game.

 Doležaj was slowed by a broken finger as a senior.
 He chipped his tooth in a game against Georgetown on January 9, 2021.
 Doležaj averaged 9.8 points, 5.1 rebounds, and 3.3 assists per game, helping the Orange advance to the NCAA tournament's Sweet 16.
 He finished his career with 960 points and 649 rebounds.
-Doležaj declined to accept the NCAA's additional year of eligibility granted due to the COVID-19 pandemic, instead entering the 2021 NBA draft.
+Doležaj declined to accept the NCAA's additional year of eligibility granted due to the COVID-19 pandemic, instead pursuing a professional career.